Cross-Origin Resource Sharing (CORS)

 CSRF tokens for write requests

-header.
-Drupal exposes a token endpoint at /session/token
+For POST/PATCH/DELETE, include an X-CSRF-Token header.
+Drupal exposes a token endpoint at /session/token by default.

 Frontend configuration